flatrick/My-Digital-Garden/README.md

 # 02. References
 On a daily basis, I'll go to the **inbox** and pick out the ideas that I really want to keep.
-Look for the ones that still interests me, and then the next step is to elaborate those notes into a paragraph that describes the idea in full.
+I'll look for the ones that still interests me, and then the next step is to elaborate those notes into a paragraph that describes the idea in full.

 1. Write it in my own words
 1. Write it in such away that if I read it 10 years later, it would make complete sense by itself